mozilla/gecko-dev/js/src/doc/use_counter.md

 Because use-counters are intended to find the frequency of a feature's use, a page reports only _if_ a feature was used, not how many times.
-E.g. if you used a feature a million times on a page, and loaded that page once, but you dwere the only person who ever used that feature then telemetry would report only one use, not a million.
+E.g. if you used a feature a million times on a page, and loaded that page once, but you were the only person who ever used that feature then telemetry would report only one use, not a million.

 To add a SpiderMonkey Use Counter we have a couple extra steps compared to the